starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 Using [`data-*`](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) attributes, you can introduce reactive state to your frontend and access it anywhere in the DOM and in your backend.
 You can set up events that trigger requests to backend endpoints that respond with HTML fragment and signal updates.

-<!
-TODO: ensure this is a full list. !>
 - Bind element values to signals: `data-model="foo"`
 - Set the text content of an element to an expression.: `data-text="$foo"`
 - Create a computed signal: `data-computed-foo="$bar + 1"`